StanfordDataCompressionClass/notes/src/lossless_iid/kraft_ineq_and_optimality.md

 Well, that was a short and simple proof!
 It is also clear that the equality is true, if and only if there is no leaf node left unaccounted for.

-We can use the Kraft inequality to now show the *correctness* of the prefix-free tree construction with code-lengths $l_i$, as we discussed in last lecture.
+We can use the Kraft inequality to now show the *correctness* of the prefix-free tree construction with code-lengths $l_{i}$, as we discussed in last lecture.

 ## Prefix-tree construction *correctness*